 You can double this recipe if you’re feeding a crowd.
 Cook the sprouts in two batches, and return the first cooked batch to the skillet before adding the balsamic vinegar and bacon.

-Brussels Sprouts with Bacon
+Brussels Sprouts with Bacon and Balsamic

-- 3 pieces of cooked bacon chopped into bits
+- 3 pieces bacon chopped

 - Salt and pepper to taste